Nthompson096/win95-qemu-scripts/README.md

 My install didn't download/install correctly, what should i do?
 Check your internet connection, also run cleanup.sh; be sure to make this executable or just simply run it as `sh cleanup.sh`

+### Credits

+https://wiki.qemu.org/Documentation/GuestOperatingSystems/Windows95 for this wonderful guide, also could give you more info.